ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 observabilityIncluded=true
 ```

-To include the Prometheus and Jaeger extensions into the executable,
+To include the Prometheus and Jaeger extensions into the executable, the
 `ballerinax/prometheus` and `ballerinax/jaeger` modules need to be imported in your Ballerina code.

 ```ballerina